-The Winchester Community Plan (WCP) project is expected to be completed in the Winter of 2022 or early 2023.
-The project proposes an update to the General Plan and Harvest Valley/Winchester Area Plan, and will include an associated environmental impact report and design guidelines
+The Winchester Community Plan (WCP) project is expected to be completed in the second quarter of 2024.
+The project proposes an update to the General Plan and Harvest Valley/Winchester Area Plan, and will include an associated environmental impact report and design guidelines.

 Following the County’s adoption of the updated plan, it is the County’s intention to process a program to update zoning within the plan area, where necessary, to ensure that all zoning within the plan’s boundaries is consistent with the plan’s amended General Plan Land Use designations.